MicrosoftDocs/cpp-docs/docs/standard-library/shared-mutex.md

 ###  <a name="class_shared_lock"></a> shared_lock Class

-Template class `shared_lock` controls the shared ownership of a shared mutex object within a scope.
+class template `shared_lock` controls the shared ownership of a shared mutex object within a scope.
 The template parameter must be a shared mutex type.

 ```cpp
 class shared_lock {